awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 View analytics in the Amazon Pinpoint console\.
 + URI – Not applicable
 + Method – Not applicable
-+ Resource ARN – `arn:aws:mobiletargeting:region:account-id:reports`
++ Resource ARN – `arn:aws:mobiletargeting:region:accountId:reports`

 ### Segments<a name="permissions-actions-apiactions-segments"></a>